natalieagus/50002/docs/Hardware/f_fsm.md

 There are two types of FSM (and equivalently two ways to draw the state transition diagram).
-The lock state transition diagram  shown in the previous section is called the **Moore** machine.
+The digitallock state transition diagram  shown in the previous section is called the **Moore** machine.

+{:.highlight-title}
+> Output depends solely on state
+>
-Notice that the the output is *drawn on the state (circle)*.
+> Notice that the the output is *drawn on the state (circle)*.
 This means that the output of the machine  depends on the *current* state.

 The second type of FSM is called the **Mealy** machine, and when we can draw the state transition diagram for Mealy machines by *drawing the output on the transition arrows*.
 This means that the output of the machine depends on both the *current* input and *current* state.

-We can implement the same features (of a machine) using either Moore or Mealy configuration, for example, suppose we have a digital lock that can be opened with the password `011`.
+We can implement the <span class="orange-bold">same</span> features (of a machine) using either Moore or Mealy configuration, for example, suppose we have a digital lock that can be opened with the password `011`.
-> This is similar to the digital lock in the previous section that requires the password `0110` to open, just that this is a *shorter* version to make it more compact to explain the topic.

 The state diagram for a Moore implementation of this lock and a Mealy implementation of this lock is as shown:

 <img src="https://dropbox.com/s/yirju0klzdsbj9y/Q3.png?raw=1"   >

-We have 4 states for the Moore machine, so we can encode the states as `00, 01, 10,` and `11` for states `S_0, S_1, S2,` and `S_3` respectively.
+We have 4 states for the Moore machine, so we can encode the states as `00, 01, 10,` and `11` for states `S0, S1, S2,` and `S3` respectively.

 The truth table for the Moore Machine above is (combinations that don't apply to the FSM is omitted):